saitaiky/notebook/docs/docs/software-development/system-design/api/design-pattern.md

 An API gateway is a reverse proxy that acts as a unified interface to a set of individual back-end services.
 By centralizing common tasks and facilitating communication between services and clients, it significantly streamlines backend management and enhances the overall efficiency and reliability of the system.

-:::infoBest Practices for API Gateway Implementation
+:::info Best Practices for API Gateway Implementation
 - Limit Complexity: Avoid making the API Gateway a performance bottleneck or a single point of failure.
 - Scalability: Ensure the Gateway can handle increasing loads smoothly.
 - Security: Implement strong security practices, as it's a critical layer exposed to the public.